On the Hierarchical Community Structure of Practical Boolean Formulas: Hierarchical Community Structure

 Note that these parameters are not independent.
 For example, changes in the number of inter-community vertices or inter-community edges will affect modularity.
 Since our hierarchical decomposition is constructed using modularity, this could affect the entire decomposition and hence the other parameters.
-In fact, in our experiments we use $49$ different parameters of the HCS structure and then identify the most predictive ones among them.
-It turns out that leaf-community size (i.e., number of nodes in leaves of the HCS of a VIG), community degree, and inter-community edges are among the most predictive (See Section~\ref{sec:empirical-results}).
-In general, formulas with small community size, small community degree and few inter-community edges are easier to solve (See Section~\ref{sec:analysis-of-empirical-results}).